-For unlimited sites, just make sure to switch the toggle on the cart page.
+For an unlimited site license, just make sure to switch the toggle on the cart page.

-Pro Tip: Unlimited website deal is much better than a single site.
+Pro Tip: Crocoblocks Unlimited website deal is much better than a single site.

 Also, if you can extend your budget, I think going for the All-inclusive plan that costs $199/year for 21 plugins will be the best option.

 JetBlog Pros & Cons